-- Evaluating the design and implementation of key inventory controls operating across the factory warehouse. - Inventory counts and reconciling the results have been done by the management of the company, due to COVID-19 situation, couldn't attend physical counting. - We have collected inventory count data sheet and relevant certification of inventories which indicates inventory items were maintained in good condition and maintaining all compliances. - Reviewing the historical accuracy of inventory provisioning and the level of inventory write-offs during the year - Obtained a detailed review with the subsequent sales, to compare with the net realizable value.
+- Evaluating the design and implementation of key inventory controls operating across the factory warehouse. - Inventory counts and reconciling the results have been done by the management of the company. - We have collected inventory count data sheet and relevant certification of inventories which indicates inventory items were maintained in good condition and maintaining all compliances. - Reviewing the historical accuracy of inventory provisioning and the level of inventory write-offs during the year - Obtained a detailed review with the subsequent sales.to compare with the net realizable value.

-Please see note no. 06 to the Financial Statements Valuation of Tangible Fixed Assets
+Please see note no. 06 to the Financial Statements

+Valuation of Tangible Fixed Assets

-The carrying value of the tangible fixed assets is Tk.1,031,206,714 as at June 30, 2021.
+The carrying value of the tangible fixed assets Tk.
+1,015,509,672 as at June 30, 2022.
 The valuation of tangible fixed assets was identified as a key audit matter due to significance of this balance to the Financial Statements.

-The expenditures are classified as an asset, if it is probable that the future economic benefits associated with the item will flow to the entity and the cost of the Our audit included the following procedures:
+The expenditures are classified as an asset, if it is probable that the future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.

+Our audit included the following procedures:

-- We assessed whether the accounting policies in relation to the capitalization of expenditures are in compliance with IFRS and found them to be consistent. - We obtained a listing of capital expenditures incurred during the year and on a sample basis, item can be measured reliably.
+- We assessed whether the accounting policies in relation to the capitalization of expenditures are in compliance with IFRS and found them to be consistent. - We obtained a listing of capital expenditures incurred during the year and on a sample basis, checked whether the items were procured during the year.